-- Primary damage-racking moves: jab, forward tilt, and down tilt.
+- Neutral options: jab, forward tilt, and down tilt.
 Cloud’s jab and tilts are unarguably his best way to rack up damage quickly, with his jab coming out extremely fast and his tilts having a good mix of speed and power.
 For Cloud’s tilts, emphasize on his down tilt – it works almost like a dash attack and is his best move out of his fantastic arsenal of tilts.

 - Moves to avoid: Blade Beam and Climhazzard.
 Cloud painfully spams Blade Beam to no end, which is a bad option since with this problem he’s more prone to wasting his Limit Break on this move.
 Cloud also uses his up special, Climhazzard, onstage as an attack, but more often than not he doesn’t use the second hit of it to safely land back on the ground.
 Avoid these two moves like the plague.

-- Utilize Limit Charge.
+- Situational moves: Limit Charge.
 Though Limit usage is Cloud’s biggest flaw, it wouldn’t help at all to not have him manually charge it during breathers.
 Charge the Limit Gauge when there is a good distance between you and your amiibo.